Association of Rocky Mountain College and University Mail Services

-ARMCUMS will actively recruit from the Rocky Mountain and western region of the United States, but will accept members from any state.
-All members shall be (1) employees of colleges, universities, other higher educational institutions, or other educational institutions approved by the Executive Board, and (2) persons performing administrative, managerial, or supervisory work or providing services related to Mail Services, or other Mail Services duties as approved by the Executive Board.
+ARMCUMS will actively recruit from the rocky mountain and western regions of the United States, but will accept members from any state.
+All members shall be (1) employees of colleges, universities, other higher educational institutions, or other educational institutions approved by the Executive Board, and (2) persons performing administrative, managerial, supervisory work or services related to Mail Services, or other Mail Services duties as approved by the Executive Board.
 All members will be subject to payment of dues, as provided in Article IV, below.

 Article IV - DUES AND FINANCES